-If you need an on-campus parking permit, you can either stop at any of the Visitor Information booths located at each entrance to the Cornell campus and purchase a visitor's parking permit (about $8/day), or you can "take your chances" and come directly to the Physical Science Building and get one from Katerina --- please note that this option means that you'll have to temporarily park your car illegally while you come in to get the permit, and Cornell's ticket writers are seemingly everywhere... on-campus parking tickets range in fees from $20 to $50+, and this is an expense which will NOT be reimbursed.
-Additionally, if you contact Katerina at least two weeks in advance of your visit and request such, she will mail a parking permit to you for your first day on campus.
+Parking near the physics building requires a Cornell permit.
+Stop at any of the Visitor Information booths located at each entrance to the Cornell campus and purchase a visitor's parking permit (about $8/day).
+Or, if you contact Katerina at least two weeks in advance of your visit and request such, she will mail a parking permit to you for your first day on campus.

 For room reservations, all you need to do is to send your travel information to Katerina and she'll reserve a room for you.
 Our Lab has agreements with a few of the local hotels, so you will not need to pay for the room if we can get you into one of them.
 These agreements not only allow the room to be direct-billed to our department, but also give us a small break in the price of the room.
 However, being a "college town" with two large colleges/universities, and another nearby community college, there are many times when rooms are difficult to book; home sports events, council/trustee meetings, parents' weekends, and other typical college events (times 3!) often fill up the available rooms.
 Thus, it is important to make travel arrangements as early as possible if you hope to use this "directly-billed hotel room" option.
 (See below for further information about hotels and reimbursement.)